• Solmetex

 Overview: EPA “Dental Rule” Regulation on Amalgam Waste

 Per the EPA, effective July 14, 2020, all existing dental practices were required to install either an ISO 11143:2008 certified amalgam separator or a certified ANSI/ADA Standard No.108 amalgam separator, both at a separation rate of 95%.
+Now, for existing offices, a One-Time Compliance Report must be submitted to the local Control Authority (POTW) no later than October 12, 2020.

 • Offices must maintain and make available for inspection in either physical or electronic form, all associated documentation for a minimum of three years.